codeforcauseorg/edu-client/README.md

 Now you have made the changes , tested them, and built them. so now its time to push them.

 1. Goto your terminal and type `git status` and hit enter, this will show your changes from the files
-2. Then type in `git add` and hit enter, this will add all the files to staging area
+2. Then type in `git add .` and hit enter, this will add all the files to staging area
 3. Commit the changes by `git commit -m "<message-describing-your-change>"` and hit enter.
 4. Now push your branch to your fork by `git push origin <your-branch-name>` and hit enter.